-Safety Escorts- University Police offers walking safety escorts, both on and off campus, to all members of the University community and are available 24 hours a day, 7 days a week.
+Safety Escorts- University Police offers walking safety escorts, both on and off campus (Vine St. to Ridge Row and N. Irving to Jefferson St.), to all members of the University community and are available 24 hours a day, 7 days a week.
 Please call UPD at least 15 minutes prior to your anticipated need, at 570-941-7888, to request safety escort.